harmonydata/harmonydata.github.io/content/en/blog/ideas.md

 **Possible mentors:** Thomas Wood

-**Expected size of the project:** 450 hours
+**Expected size of the project:** 350 hours

 **Difficulty:** hard

-1.
+### External integrations (multiple projects)

-### Integrate Harmony with prominent repositories like the UK Data Archive, UKLLC, and others.
+Integrate Harmony with prominent repositories like the UK Data Archive, UKLLC, and others.
 Enable seamless access and harmonization of questionnaire items from these repositories

 **More information:** [https://github.com/harmonydata/harmony/issues](https://github.com/harmonydata/harmony/issues)

 **Skills:** Data repository integration, software development

-**Possible mentors:** Thomas Wood
+**Possible mentors:** John Rogers

-**Expected size of the project:** 150 hours per integration
+**Expected size of the project:** 175 hours per integration

 **Difficulty:** medium

-1.
-### Developing a Study Search Endpoint for Harmony API
+### Develop a Study Search Endpoint for Harmony API

 This project proposal aims to enhance the functionality of the Harmony project by implementing a new endpoint called "search" in Harmony's API.
 This endpoint will enable third-party users, such as the UK Longitudinal Life Course Studies Consortium (UKLLC), to search for studies based on specific criteria.
 By integrating advanced search capabilities into Harmony's API, users will be able to query the database and retrieve relevant studies efficiently.

+* Harmony adds a new endpoint called `search` to Harmony's API which would allow third parties such as UKLLC to search for studies.
+This is basically a URL that would probably look something like https://api.harmonydata.ac.uk/search and which would allow Harmony to receive a text and find variables in UKLLC's database that are similar to it.
+The existing endpoints are [here](https://api.harmonydata.ac.uk/docs).

 **Goals**